 Make sure the chicken has reached full cooked temperature before serving it.
 One way to gauge it, besides using a meat thermometer, is by turning the leg bone, if it turns easily, it is done.

-What I like about the Tyson® Cornish Hens, besides eating them, is that they are 100% all natural, with no artificial ingredients or preservatives and no added hormones or steroids.
 Don’t they look delicious?!
-Well, they were!
+They were!
 My husband served them with roasted potatoes and asparagus.
 So good, so good … bah ba ba!
 Even our teenage sons loved them!